Why are you still up? Oh, that’s right. You have a blinding headache that won’t let you rest. A migraine at night is the worst, isn’t it?

 For instance, a recent study published by a leading journal on migraine showed that most migraine attacks occur in the early morning.
 Over 3000 participants were interviewed, the results of which showed that most migraineurs are “early birds”, who find it difficult to copy with changes in sleep patterns.
 If this sounds familiar, and if your migraine is worse in the mornings, try getting up early on a consistent basis.
 Avoid caffeine, which can make the attack more severe, and make sure you’ve gotten to bed early so that you’ve had enough sleep before your circadian rhythms wake you pre-dawn.

 Another thing you can try is to protect yourself from the effects of light.
-Because it’s extra important for migraine patients to not disrupt their sleep-wake schedule, and one way you can mess up your sleep-wake schedule is exposure to blue light in the evening.
+It’s extra important for migraine patients to not disrupt their sleep-wake schedule.
+One way you can mess up your sleep-wake schedule is exposure to blue light in the evening.